RosettaCommons/documentation/application_documentation/utilities/constel.md

 Application's purpose
 ===================
 Extracts "constellations" of atoms from a protein structure.
+A constellation is defined as the set of atoms that are lost by a group of spatially contiguous residues upon mutation to a smaller residue.
 Usage
 =====
 to be written